RxAI-dev/RxNN/docs/models/SQAT/xSMQAT-m.md

 - Library: RxNN

 ### Training details:
 This model was only trained for research purposes, on a small number of training steps.
-As it's the most promising from tested attention architectures, it will be developed further soon.
 - dataset: 50% from english subset of [wikimedia/wikipedia](https://huggingface.co/datasets/wikimedia/wikipedia) (45% train / 5% validation)
 - single epoch
 - 1.5B processed tokens